sakenkyzyassem/AlfaMood-1/README.md

 AlfaMood mobile app working on React Native

 to install:
-in the working directory run this lines of codes
+in the working directory run this lines in the command line
 1) git clone https://github.com/ZhanZhaksylyk/AlfaMood/
 2) cd AlfaMood
 3) npm install